 5. Sign Up Buttons

-Sign up buttons are important for both you and the user.
+Sign-up buttons are important for both you and the user.
 These buttons are used when you wish to register a new user or collect sensitive data from a potential customer.
-Therefore, these buttons must be reassuring and friendly for the user.
+Therefore, these buttons must be reassuring and friendly to the user.
 If you wish to collect a lead and information this button needs to stand out and be engaging in order for your user to be willing to provide their personal information.